-This research will examine the uneven distribution of pupils with special educational needs and disabilities (SEND) across mainstream schools in England.
-It will investigate how this distribution has changed over time, the factors influencing it, and its implications for both pupils and schools.
+To investigate the uneven distribution of pupils with SEND across mainstream schools in England, how it has changed over time, the factors shaping it, and its implications for pupils and schools.

 The project will include interviews with senior school leaders, Heads of Maths and English, special educational needs coordinators (SENCOs), local authority staff, and parents and carers.
 It will also involve a national survey of school leaders.
 Participants will be invited to take part based on an analysis of administrative data.